 - I thought O’Conner played well for the most part in his first game back after his recall from Wichita.
 First goal was a blister of a shot by Kunyk, and the last two was hard to overcome with the lack of some defensive help with him caught out of position.

 - Utica’s Jake Virtanen railed Chris Rumble into the side boards by the player’s bench in the second frame that caught the eyes of Harpur, as he dropped the gloves in his attempt to take on the rookie forward, but was denied and caught a 4 minute penalty instead, (which was really 2 for instigating and 2 for roughing).
 The result was a late goal that put the Comets on the board and shifted momentum Utica’s way headed to the third period.
-I can’t blame a player sticking up for one of his teammates by Harpur, but that was a hard hit to Rumble that
+I can’t blame a player sticking up for one of his teammates by Harpur, but that was a hard hit to Rumble that could've should’ve been called.

 - Shots ended up in favor of Binghamton 32-27 as this was quite the lull of a game with either club lacking emotions for the majority of the night.